nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `cd C:\Users\John_Doe\Documents`

 #### Saving the data
-To-Do List data are saved in the hard disk automatically after any command that changes the data.<br>
+TARS data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous To-Do List.
+       the file that contains the data of your previous TARS app.

 ## Command Summary